-The most important takeaway is that this guide is pretty new.
-Any review made prior to Sept.
+Any review made before Sept.
 20, 2017, the day this guide was made official, most likely does not follow these guidelines.
-Those scores will be updated soon.
-However, you should always read reviews in full to get a better idea about the contents of the game.
+Regardless, you should always read reviews in full to get a better idea about the contents of the game.
 This guide was last updated on March 16, 2021.

 We will always put the necessary disclaimers at the bottom of the reviews so you, the reader, are aware of the important information surrounding the review.
 There will be disclaimers if the game was given to us for free or if the game is in early access.